-On 5.09.2017 the ground-breaking ceremony for the first new building within the extension of the institute took place.
-At almost the same time, Prof. Walter Leitner was appointed Director of the Department of Molecular Catalysis.
+In September 2017, the "ground-breaking ceremony" for the first new building on campus took place.
+Also in September, Prof. Walter Leitner was appointed Director of the Department of Molecular Catalysis.

-In the same year, the Institute was able to secure funding for the establishment of a new International Max Planck Research School: IMPRS-RECHARGE.
+For the second time, the MPI CEC received the Max Planck Society's Trainee Award in 2015, for the particularly innovative training concept and the dedicated trainers.
+In the same year, the institute was able to secure funding for the establishment of a new International Max Planck Research School: IMPRS-RECHARGE.

-In May 1981, the Institute for Radiation Chemistry at the Max Planck Institute for Coal Research became the independent Max Planck Institute for Radiation Chemistry.
-To mark the 25th anniversary of the research facility and with a forward-looking view of the energy revolution, a system for energy recovery from exhaust air was installed and commissioned at the institute in 1983.
+In May 1981, the Institute for Radiation Chemistry at the Max-Planck-Institut für Kohlenforschung became the independent Max Planck Institute for Radiation Chemistry.
+To mark the 25th anniversary of the research facility and to create a vision for the energy revolution, a system for energy recovery from exhaust air was installed and commissioned at the institute in 1983.

-In 1970 Prof. Dr. Dietrich Schulte-Frohlinde was appointed Scientific Member of the Max Planck Society and Managing Director of the department.
-In addition, Prof. Polansky followed the call as director.
-In 1973, the department was reorganized and renamed to "Institute for Radiation Chemistry at the Max Planck Institute for Coal Research".
+In 1970, Prof. Dr. Dietrich Schulte-Frohlinde was appointed scientific member of the Max Planck Society and managing Director of the department.
+In addition, Prof. Polansky followed the call as Director.
+In 1973, the department was reorganized and renamed to "Institute for Radiation Chemistry at the Max-Planck-Institut für Kohleforschung".

-In 1976 Prof. Dr. Kurt Schaffner joined the institute as a scientific member of the Max Planck Society and director.
+In 1976, Prof. Dr. Kurt Schaffner joined the institute as a scientific member of the Max Planck Society and Director.